 Composition and jurisdiction

 Based in Hamburg, the Tribunal was established under UNCLOS of 10 December 1982, which entered into force on 16 November 1994.
 The Tribunal comprises 21 judges who are elected for nine year terms with renewable mandates.
 Elections are held every three years for a third of the judges.
 The composition of the Tribunal must reflect the principal legal systems of the world and assure an equitable geographical distribution.
 The first judges were elected by the States Parties in New York on 1 August 1996.
-Professor Rüdiger Wolfrum of Germany, an expert on international law, was one of the judges until 2017, serving as President of the Tribunal from 2005 to 2008.

 The Tribunal is the key component of a comprehensive dispute settlement system that the States Parties have agreed to follow in all disputes between them on the interpretation or application of the Convention on the Law of the Sea.
 It has exclusive jurisdiction in some fields, for example with regard to certain disputes concerning seabed mining, for which a special Seabed Disputes Chamber has been established.
 Parties to the proceedings here are not necessarily states or international organisations, but can also be natural or legal persons.
 The Tribunal also has exclusive and binding jurisdiction in urgent proceedings on the prompt release of ships detained by another state in cases where the states involved cannot reach agreement within ten days.